 - Provides details of eligibility and exclusion criteria, recommended dose (800 micrograms twice daily for up to 14 days or until all doses of the inhaler have been used) and choice of device (e.g. Pulmicort Turbohaler, Budelin Novolizer or budesonide Easyhaler)

 Updated on an ongoing basis

-- Links to guidance for patients on reducing risk of getting coronavirus and managing their asthma well to reduce the risk from coronavirus
+- Links to guidance for patients on reducing risk of getting coronavirus and information about the COVID-19 vaccine

 British Thoracic Society: COVID-19: information for the respiratory community

 Provides links to guidance, information and resources to support the respiratory community during the COVID-19 pandemic, with cautions that the individual guidance documents, some of which may have been more relevant during the peaks of the pandemic, are not being reviewed or updated, thus this should be considered when referring to the information provided.
 The latest update (4 October 2021) provides links to guidance and advice on COVID-19 vaccination for respiratory patients, including ‘at risk’ children; booster vaccination for ‘at-risk’ adults or third primary doses for patients with severe immunosuppression.
 Links to other guidance or information of particular relevance to medicines use is: